Hive-Academy/roocode-generator/templates/rules/code-review-rules.md

 2. Include in your message:
    - Clear approval statement
-   - Verification of key quality aspects
+   - Verification of key quality aspects with memory bank references
+   - Verification of architectural compliance with document references
    - Minor suggestions for future improvement
-   - References to verified standards
+   - Reference to the complete review report
    - Explicit instruction to signal completion using `attempt_completion`

 #### Delegation Checklist

-- [x] Verification of implementation plan compliance
+- [ ] Verification of implementation plan compliance
-- [x] Confirmation of test coverage requirements
+- [ ] Confirmation of test coverage requirements
-- [x] Validation of code quality standards
+- [ ] Validation of code quality standards
+- [ ] Verification of memory bank compliance with references
+- [ ] Verification of architecture compliance with references
-- [x] Documentation completeness verified
+- [ ] Documentation completeness verified
-- [x] Future improvement suggestions provided
+- [ ] Future improvement suggestions provided
+- [ ] Review report saved to reviews/[feature-name]-review.md

 ## Memory Bank Integration